-Canon 5D Mark IV versus Canon 5D Mark II
+Canon 5D Mark IV vs 5D Mark II

-The Canon EOS 5D Mark IV and the Canon EOS 5D Mark II are two professional cameras that were announced, respectively, in August 2016 and September 2008.
+The Canon EOS 5D Mark IV and the Canon EOS 5D Mark II are two professional cameras that were revealed to the public, respectively, in August 2016 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 5D Mark II provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark IV vs Canon 5D Mark II
+Body comparison: Canon 5D Mark IV vs 5D Mark II

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Canon 5D Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark IV – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is somewhat smaller (1 percent) than the Canon 5D Mark IV.
 Moreover, the 5D Mark II is slightly lighter (4 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-Sensor comparison: Canon 5D Mark IV vs Canon 5D Mark II
+Sensor comparison: Canon 5D Mark IV vs 5D Mark II

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.